Table of Contents[Hide][Show]

 Which oils to consider for making nourishing homemade mayonnaise and which is best based on taste, consistency and healthy fat content.

-Mayonnaise is an essential condiment in the kitchen and making mayo yourself is so simple and easy that once you give it a go, you won’t be settling for anything from the store – including the healthfood store – ever again!
+Life without mayonnaise?
+Perish the thought!
+It is an essential condiment in the kitchen and learning how to make healthy mayo yourself is so simple and easy that once you give it a go, you won’t be settling for anything from the store – including the healthfood store – ever again!

-The smooth, creamy texture and sheer elegance that quality mayo imparts to sandwiches, salads, and sauces is certainly unrivaled at least in American cuisine.
+The smooth, creamy texture and sheer elegance that quality mayo imparts to sandwiches, salads, and sauces are certainly unrivaled at least in American cuisine.

 Given that the fats used in the mayo are the most critical ingredient, which oils are the best ones to select?

 I tell folks that when making mayo for the first time, use sunflower seed oil as this will give the closest consistency and taste to store mayo.

 However, sunflower oil is a high omega-6 oil.
 This is fine if one follows whole food, traditionally based diet where the omega 3 to omega 6 fatty acid ratio is roughly between 1:1 and 1:4.